ardentperf/cnpg-playground/lab/exercise-1-create-lab-vm/README.md

 ## Option 2: From your mac/linux, provision a compute instance from AWS or Azure

-Cloud instances with Ubuntu server preinstalled are readily available.

 Automated scripts are available for mac and linux to create and manage Ubuntu 25.04 server instances on AWS and Azure.
 These scripts prompt for configuration variables with sensible defaults and handle all the setup and cleanup automatically.

-These automated scripts automatically convert the cloud instance into a CNPG Lab VM, after starting the instance.
-If you're using windows then you can ssh to any cloud instance with Ubuntu 25.04 Server and run the CNPG lab script to convert it.
+After provisioning cloud compute, they automatically convert the cloud instance into a CNPG Lab VM, after starting the instance.

 ### Prerequisites

 Before running the scripts, ensure you have:
-- AWS CLI configured (`aws configure`) for AWS scripts
+- AWS CLI configured (`aws configure`) and a key pair exists for AWS scripts
 - Azure CLI installed and logged in (`az login`) for Azure scripts
-- Appropriate permissions to create and manage cloud resources

 ### AWS Setup and Teardown